kanwarjotp/TheMusicDictionary/readme.md

 # The Music Dictionary

-A Music Recoginition Web Application, which works by utilizing Audio Fingerprinting. *In a contnious state of Development*
+A Music Recoginition Web Application, which works by utilizing Audio Fingerprinting. *In a continous state of Development*

-The Project is still in development and may not work correctly or unexpectedly, feel free to raise an Issue or a PR to point out a problem or suggest a fix.
+The Project is still in development and may not work correctly or unexpectedly, please feel free to raise an Issue or a PR to point out a problem or suggest a fix.
 All contribution are welcome.

 ## Installation on a Local Machine